missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Class Action Lawsuit in Missouri?

-In Missouri, a class action lawsuit is the one that brings an organization to question in the law court concerning the wrong that was committed against a group of people.
-A class-action lawsuit can be filed by more than one attorney who acts as a representative of the class of people who have been wronged by the defendant organization.
-A class-action lawsuit may take any of the following forms;
+In Missouri, a class action lawsuit brings an organization to question the court concerning the wrong committed against a group of people.
+A class-action lawsuit can be filed by more than one attorney representing the people the defendant organization has wronged.
+A class-action lawsuit may take any of the following forms:

-• A group of consumers who have been deceived by a company concerning the product.
-Or a group of consumers who have had some physical injury while using a product.
+• A group of consumers who have been deceived by a company regarding a product or who have had some physical injury while using a product.

-• A group of employees who have not been duly compensated promised some benefits but were not given.
-Or a group of employees who were denied some entitlements.
+• A group of employees who had not been duly compensated were promised some benefits but were not given them, or a group of employees who were denied some entitlements.

-• A group of shareholders whose dividends were not paid, whose dividend information was falsified or kept away from the shareholders.
+• A group of shareholders whose dividends were not paid, whose dividend information was falsified, or was withheld from the shareholders.

 How do I File a Claim in a Missouri Small Claims Court?